 Before the arraignment, your attorney can help you understand the charges and advise you on how to proceed.
 This can include deciding whether to plead guilty or not guilty.
 Your attorney can also negotiate a plea bargain with the prosecution to avoid or minimize jail time.
 Your attorney can also help you preserve important information and evidence to build a good defense.

 You have the constitutional right to an attorney in the criminal justice system.
 If you cannot afford one, you can get a court-appointed attorney.
 You have the right to legal representation before questioning.
 When you are arrested, inform the police that you want to speak to an attorney.

-But if you don’t have prior experience with criminal defense attorneys, you can call other lawyers you know, family members, or look into lawyer referral services to look for a lawyer who can take your case.
+If you have worked with a criminal defense lawyer before, you should contact them.
+If you don’t have prior experience with criminal defense attorneys, you can call other lawyers, family members, or look into lawyer referral services.

 The cost of hiring a criminal defense lawyer depends on the attorney’s experience, the law firm, and how complicated your case is.
 The cost will also vary depending on whether you only need a consultation, a one-time court appearance, or representation at trial.
 Most attorneys will charge you either hourly or by a flat-fee arrangement.

 If you are charged with a crime, the state may appoint a public defender to represent you at no cost to you.
 To qualify, your income must be low enough to be indigent.
 An indigent person is one who cannot hire legal representation without causing substantial financial hardship for themselves or their family.